Dear Readers,

 In the 1960s, French president Charles de Gaulle made a vow to develop his country’s economy and reform Paris into a modern city.
 Knocking down older houses in urban Right Bank districts, develo...

-While they sleep, San Francisco residents are being infiltrated by an other-worldly threat that replicates them into emotionless clones.
-All of their liberalism and culture is stripped away as they be...
+While they sleep, an otherworldly threat infiltrates San Francisco residents and replicates them into emotionless duplicates.
+All of their liberalism and culture are stripped away as they become drone...

 Metropolis contains such magnificent visuals that all else about the film recedes, allowing its all-consuming mythical status to take over.
 A technical masterwork of the Silent Era by Austrian directo...